hulln/hulln.github.io/README.md

 - `images`: images,
 - `other`: other source files.

 The `orig` folder contains the original code for the website, including an example for a general page.
-Also included are the original [README.txt](orig/README.txt) and [LICENSE.txt](orig/LICENSE.txt) files.
+Also included is the original [README.txt](orig/README.txt) file.

 ## License